menu

 Of important note, Remsenburg is also a town of artists.
 Remsenburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Remsenburg’s character.

-A relatively large number of people in Remsenburg telecommute to their jobs.
-Overall, about 11.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.84% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle